 Benefits of a charcoal barbecue:

 Smoky flavour - Coals adds a smoky flavour to whatever you’re cooking.
-Even though you can also add this with a gas BBQ smoker box, many people prefer the taste of a charcoal barbecue.
+Even though you can also add this with a gas barbecue smoker box, many people prefer the taste of a charcoal barbecue.

 Build your own – Those who enjoy DIY will love the challenge of building their own barbecue.
 With a few relatively inexpensive items and some determination, you can create a functional barbecue.
 Just be wary where you build it and make sure it is a safe distance from buildings and vegetation.

-More affordable – Charcoal barbecues are less expensive than gas ones; however, the cost of fuel can add up over time.
+More affordable upfront – Charcoal barbecues are less expensive than gas ones; however, the cost of fuel can add up over time.

 Top grilling tips